pulp/plugin_template/README.md

   redmine_project       A string that corresponds to the redmine identifier for the repo's project.
                         This is used during commit validation to make sure the commit is attached to an issue in the correct project.

-  stable_branch         A string that points to the latest stable branch (e.g. "3.0").
-This is used
-                        for features like the cherry pick automation.

   test_bindings         Include a job that runs a script to test generated client
                         library.